-I applied online and the process took 4+ weeks – interviewed at M/I Homes.
+I applied online.
+The process took 4+ weeks – interviewed at M/I Homes (Indianapolis, IN).

-I applied through an employee referral and the process took 4 weeks – interviewed at M/I Homes in December 2009.
+I applied through an employee referral.
+The process took 4 weeks – interviewed at M/I Homes (Tampa, FL) in December 2009.

 - Describe a recent "marketing nightmare" that you had to deal with and describe how you overcame it.
 1 Answer